OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/USB/USB-Storage.md

 1. Plug in the USB Storage
 2. Navigate to the directory where your USB device is located.
-	* The default is `/tmp/mounts/`
+	* The default is `/mnt/`
-		* `cd /tmp/mounts/`
+		* `cd /mnt/`
 3. Check the directory for your USB storage device
   ```
   ls
   ```
-4. Your device will usually be named `USB-A1`
+4. Your device will usually be named `sda1`
 	* `cd <device name>` to enter the storage space on your USB
-	* In this example, this would be `cd USB-A1`
+	* In this example, this would be `cd sda1`
-5. Congratulations, you may now use your USB storage device for additional space on your Omega!
+5. Congratulations, you can now use your USB storage device for additional space on your Omega!

 Now that your device is mounted, you can treat this directory just like you would any other one on your Omega.
 This means you can copy files to the Omega from the USB device, and vice versa.
 Not only that, you can even run code from your USB device on your Omega!